mjin1812/SMARTTR/README.md

 ## Contact
-Answers to common questions and issues may be found in the FAQ page.
-If questions are not otherwise answered through the FAQ or through the tutorial, feel free to contact me at
+Answers to common questions may be found in the FAQ page.
+Please look there first to troubleshoot any issues.
+If questions are not otherwise answered through the FAQ or through the tutorial, feel free to contact me at [mj2947@cumc.columbia.edu](mailto:mj2947@cumc.columbia.edu) for any further clarification.